 - Contact your school’s financial aid office to request a lower loan amount instead of borrowing the maximum amount you might be eligible to receive.

 Find information about all of your federal student loans from the U.S. Department of Education by logging in to "My Federal Student Aid."

 Keep the following important documents in an organized file:

-- Financial aid award letters
+- Financial aid offers

 - Loan counseling materials (entrance counseling and exit counseling)

 - Amount(s) of all student loans you borrow

 - Account number for each student loan you receive